zorab47/jargon/README.md

 To publish on [jargon](http://jargon.io), just fork this repo and check your Markdown articles into the `/articles` directory.
 We'll automatically detect your checkins and publish your content.

+Once we detect your changes, your articles will appear at [jargon.io/yourgithubusername](http://jargon.io/yourgithubusername).

 ### Extended Markdown

 Jargon supports an extended version of [GitHub-flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
 In addition to normal fenced code blocks, you can also reference code files stored in your `/snippets` directory.